 Other International developments

-Please see links to a selection of our tax alerts in respect of the following non COVID-19 developments.
-COVID-19 developments are best tracked through the Tax COVID-19 Stimulus Tracker but global alerts on those developments and additional articles are available in our global tax alert library.
+Please also see links to a selection of our tax alerts in respect of the following non COVID-19 developments.
+Additional articles are available in our global tax alert library.

 Please speak to your usual EY contact, or email us at firstname.lastname@example.org, if you would like to receive a copy of our regular indirect tax newsletter or our employment, reward and mobility newsletter, as well as information about our other publications.

 If you would like to discuss any of the articles in this week's edition of Midweek Tax News, please contact the individuals listed below, Claire Hooper (+44 20 7951 2486), or your usual EY contact.